 Chris Fowler, who has progressed at ESPN over a quarter century to be one of the most respected hosts and play-by-play commentators in television, appears on many of ESPN’s marquee properties, primarily in college football and Grand Slam tennis.
 In 2014, he became the play-by-play for the ABC Saturday Night Football booth alongside analyst Kirk Herbstreit and reporter Heather Cox.
 The trio ushered in the new era in college football, teaming up to work a College Football Playoff Semifinal game and the College Football National Championship.

 He served as the host for College GameDay, the network’s Emmy-winning Saturday morning college football preview show, 1990 – 2014.
 It won the Sports Emmy for Best Weekly Studio Show in 2008, 2010, 2011, 2013 and 2014.
-In addition, his workload for tennis’ Grand Slam events is as robust as ever calling matches for the US Open, Wimbledon, French Open and Australian Open.
+In addition, his tennis workload remains robust, including calling matches for the US Open, Wimbledon and Australian Open as part of ESPN’s start-to-finish coverage of those Majors.

 Over the years, he has also hosted SportsCenter, SportsCentury, horse racing’s Triple Crown races, men’s college basketball including on-site Final Four coverage and the first few editions of the X Games and Winter X Games.
 Fowler joined ESPN in July 1986 as the first host/reporter of Scholastic Sports America for two years.